LeastAuthority/leastauthority.com/content/products/Tahoe-LAFS-on-S3/FAQ.rst

   $1.00/GB/month

+  Discounts are available for full-time students, educational institutions, libraries, non-profits, and open source projects.

 **What is the relationship between Least Authority Enterprises and the Tahoe-LAFS open source project?**

   Zooko Wilcox-O'Hearn, founder and CEO of Least Authority Enterprises, was